libsyntaqlite Rust API

 DefinedRelationname: String, is_view: bool

 Lineage methods return None for non-query statements (CREATE, INSERT, etc.).
-A column's origin is populated only when the column is an untransformed passthrough — a direct column reference or a pure rename alias.
+A column's origin is populated only when the column is an untransformed passthrough, such as a direct column reference or a pure rename alias.
 Expressions, casts, aggregates, and set-op (UNION, etc.) columns have origin: None.
 Result is Partial when a referenced view's body is unavailable for tracing through; unexpanded_views() lists the view names.